Framer Speed Optimization: The Ultimate Guide (2026)

 2.1 Framer’s Built-In Preview & Publish

-Framer offers a preview mode to identify glaring site optimisation issues, such as oversized images or complex animations slowing down load times.
+Framer offers a preview mode to identify glaring site optimization issues, such as oversized images or complex animations slowing down load times.
 However, preview mode doesn’t fully replicate real-world performance.

 To get accurate results: